Sen. Menendez is accused of being an unregistered agent of Egypt's government in updated indictment

 Menendez and his wife have pleaded not guilty to the charges lodged against them last month.
 Hana pleaded not guilty last month to charges including conspiracy to commit bribery.

-As in the earlier indictment, the senator is accused of trying to interfere in two criminal cases, pushing prosecutors to either drop an investigation or give leniency to friends of his associates.
-In return, prosecutors said one businessman, Jose Uribe, bought Nadine Menendez a $60,000 luxury car.
+Menendez was accused of trying to interfere in two criminal cases, pushing prosecutors to either drop an investigation or give leniency to friends of his associates.
+In return, prosecutors said, one businessman, Jose Uribe, bought Nadine Menendez a $60,000 luxury car.
 Uribe has pleaded not guilty.

 In both the old and new indictments, prosecutor said Menendez, after meeting with an Egyptian official, lobbied then-Secretary of State Mike Pompeo to increase American engagement in stalled negotiations involving Egypt, Ethiopia and Sudan to build a dam over the Nile River, a key foreign policy issue for Egypt.